Moses-Code-Dev/Github-copilot-Fix/README.md

 5- Restart your machine, so explore and cmd will get the fresh set of variables.

-6 "Failed to launch GitHub login" message will disappear, but this method will throw new errors in some Operating systems.
+6 "Failed to initiate the GitHub login process." message will disappear, but this method will throw new errors in some Operating systems.

 ** For new Os versions, if this two methods does not work for you,